Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Results

 At large distances, $f$ performs very poorly on $g_1$ (see Fig.~\ref{fig:g1ex2}) and does well on $g_2$ (see Fig.~\ref{fig:g2ex2})---at least for this specific pseudodata set.
 Though the $g_2$ mean often matches the underlying function, the error bars become very large.
 This is unavoidable, as the model uncertainty and LEC uncertainty are large: the low-$x$ data is more distant from the target point $x_t$ and thus does not constrain the observable precisely at $x_t=2/\pi$.
 The $g_1$ underlying function diverges beyond any finite polynomial as the target point gets farther from the data, and even our mixed model cannot match the function at this distance.
 The underlying function value falls a large distance from the observable mean, in the distant tails of the observable posterior, which the pdf predicts with very low probability.

-We therefore reach the qualitative conclusion that BMA seems to extrapolate quite well for some situations (short distances, $g_2$ at more distant target points), but does not produce a good model in all situations, ($g_1$).
-In particular, we have demonstrated that BMA can only present a useful model if its constituent set of models contains models that represent the underlying function well.
+We therefore reach the qualitative conclusion that BMA seems to extrapolate quite well for some situations (short distances, $g_2$ at more distant target points), but does not produce a good model in all situations ($g_1$).
+In particular, we have demonstrated that BMA only yields a useful statistical model if its constituent set of models contains models that represent the underlying function well.
+This means, of course, that our toy problems are particular examples of general theorems regarding the convergence of BMA in the ${\cal M}$-open setting~\cite{Chib:2016}.